 The stability of the foundations was evaluated using soil data from field investigations and reviewing design drawings, operational and maintenance procedures, and conditions observed in the field by AECOM.
-Additionally, slope stability analyses were performed to evaluate slip surfaces passing through the foundations and the abutments.
+Additionally, slope stability analyses were performed to evaluate slip surfaces passing through the foundations.
+Ash Pond No. 1 is a ring dike structure and does not have abutments.

-The foundation consists of soft to stiff soil.
-Slope stability analyses exceed the criteria listed in §257.73(e)(1) for slip surfaces passing through the foundation and abutments.
-The slope stability analyses are discussed in the CCR Rule Report: Initial Safety Factor Assessment for Ash Pond at Edwards Power Station (October 2016).
+The foundation consists of medium stiff to stiff soil, overlying very soft soil, which in turn overlies very stiff to hard glacial till.
+Slope stability analyses exceed the criteria listed in §257.73(e)(1)(i) through (iii) for slip surfaces passing through the foundation.
+The slope stability analyses are discussed in the CCR Rule Report: Initial Safety Factor Assessment for Ash Pond No. 1 at Coffeen Power Station (October 2016).
+Additional slope stability analyses were performed to evaluate the effects of cyclic softening in the foundation, and were found to satisfy the criteria listed in §257.73(e)(1)(iv) applicable to dikes.
 A review of operational and maintenance procedures as well as current and past performance of the dikes has determined appropriate processes are in place for continued operational performance.

-Based on the conditions observed by AECOM, the Ash Pond was designed and constructed with stable foundations.
+Based on the conditions observed by AECOM, Ash Pond No. 1 was designed and constructed with stable foundations.
 Operational and maintenance procedures are in place to address any issues related to the stability of foundations.
-Therefore, the Ash Pond meets the requirements in §257.73(d)(1)(i).
+Therefore, Ash Pond No. 1 meets the requirements in §257.73(d)(1)(i).